 Effective Roof Flashing Techniques

-Effective flashing prolongs your roof’s life and reduces repair costs.
+Effective flashing on the roof prolongs your roof’s life and reduces repair costs.
 Proper installation can help you ensure the longevity of your roof by ensuring the protective seal from flashing is secure.
 Techniques like step flashing, which alternates shingles and flashing, ensure proper water management.

 Installing Step Flashing